Skip to Content

 Instructions

-Start frying the ground sausage.
+Start frying the ground sausage in a large skillet.
 Halfway through the browning, add the minced garlic and diced squash.

 Ground Italian sausage, diced squash, and garlic sautéing in a copper skillet.